On the Impact of Insurance on Households Susceptible to Random Proportional Losses: An Analysis of Poverty Trapping: Introduction

-Research on growth-collapse processes with applications outside the field of actuarial mathematics includes \cite{altman2002state} and \cite{lopker2008transient} for congestion control in data networks, \cite{eliazar2004growth} and \cite{eliazar2006growth} for phenomena in physical systems, \cite{derfel2009cell} for cell growth and division and \cite{peckham2018critical} in a model of persistence of populations subject to random shock.
-Aligning with the Laplace transform approach adopted in the case of no insurance, \cite{lopker2008transient} obtain the Laplace transform of the transient moments of a growth-collapse process, while \cite{eliazar2004growth} consider the state of a growth-collapse process at equilibrium, computing Laplace transforms of the system and of the high- and low-levels of the growth-collapse cycle.

-Previous research on the impact of microinsurance mechanisms on the probability of falling below the poverty line from a non-ruin perspective has been undertaken through application of multi-equilibrium models and dynamic stochastic programming \citep{NBERc13834,chantarat2017welfare,carter2018social,Article:Liao2020,Article:Janzen2020,Article:Kovacevic2021}.
-With the exception of the latter, each of these studies considers the impact of subsidisation and the associated cost to the subsidy provider. \cite{will2021informal} and \cite{henshaw2023risksharing} extend the problem to the group-setting, assessing the impact of risk-sharing on the probability. \cite{will2021informal} undertake a simulation-based study and \cite{henshaw2023risksharing} propose a Markov modulated stochastic dissemination model of group wealth interactions, using a bivariate normal approximation to calculate the trapping probability.
+Research on growth-collapse processes with applications outside the field of actuarial science includes \cite{Article:Altman2002} and \cite{Article:Lopker2008} for congestion control in data networks, \cite{Article:Eliazar2004} and \cite{Article:Eliazar2006} for phenomena in physical systems, \cite{Article:Derfel2012} for cell growth and division, and \cite{Article:Peckham2018} in a model of persistence of populations subject to random shocks.
+On the other hand, previous research on the impact of microinsurance mechanisms on the probability of falling below the poverty line from a non-ruin perspective has been undertaken through application of multi-equilibrium models and dynamic stochastic programming \citep{Article:Chantarat2017, Inbook:Barrett2016, Article:Carter2018,Article:Liao2020,Article:Janzen2020,Inbook:Kovacevic2021}.
+With the exception of the latter, each of these studies considers the impact of subsidisation and the associated cost to the subsidy provider. \cite{Article:Will2021} and \cite{Article:Henshaw2023} extend the problem to the group-setting, assessing the impact of risk-sharing on the trapping probability. \cite{Article:Will2021} undertake a simulation-based study and \cite{Article:Henshaw2023} propose a Markov modulated stochastic dissemination model of group wealth interactions, using a bivariate normal approximation to calculate the trapping probability.